Study Types

 Description

-Benchmarking is the process of evaluating the LLM output obtained from a standardized datasets using a set of standardized metrics.
-High-quality reference datasets, such as HumanEval [45] for the task of code generation, are necessary to perform evaluation across studies.
-LLM output is compared against a ground truth from the dataset in the benchmark using general metrics for text generation, such as ROUGE, BLEU, or METEOR [46], a well as task-specific metrics, such as Pass@k for code generation.
+Benchmarking is the process of evaluating the LLM output for standardized tasks using standardized metrics.
+High-quality reference datasets, such as HumanEval [49] for the task of code generation, are necessary to perform evaluation across studies.
+TODO: Sebastian: What makes us think that HumanEval is high-quality?
+It is certainly frequently used.
+Maybe that is what we should mention here?
+LLM output is compared against a ground truth in the benchmark dataset using general metrics for text generation, such as ROUGE, BLEU, or METEOR [50], or task-specific metrics, such as pass@k for code generation.
+TODO: Sebastian: pass@k is not specific for code generation.
+There are code-specific metrics, though.
+See the corresponding guideline.

 Example(s)

-In software engineering, benchmarking may include the evaluation of LLMs ability to produce accurate and robust outputs for input data obtined from curated real-world projects or from synthetic SE-specific datasets.
+In software engineering, benchmarking may include the evaluation of an LLM’s ability to produce accurate and reliable outputs for input data obtained from curated real-world projects or from synthetic SE-specific datasets.
 Typical tasks include code generation, code summarization, code completion, and code repair, but also natural-language processing tasks—i.e., anaphora resolution—interesting for subfields such a Requirements Engineering.
-RepairBench [47], for example, contains 574 buggy Java methods and their corresponding fixed versions, which can be used to evaluate the performance of LLMs in code repair tasks.
-The metrics used are Plausible@1 (i.e., the probability that the first generated patch passes all test cases) and AST Match@1 (i.e., the probability that the Abstract Syntax Tree of the first generated patch matches the one of the ground truth patch).
-SWE-Bench [48] is a more generic benchmark that contains 2,294 SE python tasks extracted from GitHub pull requests.
-For scoring the performance of the LLMs on the tasks, the authors report whether the generated patch is applicable or not (i.e., it fails compilation) and, for successful patches, the percentage of test cases passed.
+TODO: Sebastian: What is anaphora resolution?
+We need to explain that for the audience.
+RepairBench [51], for example, contains 574 buggy Java methods and their corresponding fixed versions, which can be used to evaluate the performance of LLMs in code repair tasks.
+The metrics used are Plausible@1 (i.e., the probability that the first generated patch passes all test cases) and AST Match@1 (i.e., the probability that the abstract syntax tree of the first generated patch matches the one of the ground truth patch).
+SWE-Bench [52] is a more generic benchmark that contains 2,294 SE Python tasks extracted from GitHub pull requests.
+For scoring the performance of the LLMs on the tasks, the authors report whether the generated patch is applicable (i.e., it fails compilation) and, for successful patches, the percentage of test cases passed.

 Advantages